ktravers/ktravers.github.io/_posts/2015-06-08-polymorphic-associations.md

 Man, I haven't seen that much gratuitous repetition since Chris Nolan's [Memento](http://www.imdb.com/title/tt0209144/).
 Let's DRY this up a bit with a polymorphic association.

-First step, we need to ask ourselves what our models have in common.
+First step, we need to ask ourselves what our non-Vote models have in common.
 Or better, what common trait do they all share?
-In this case, they're all able to be voted on - i.e. `Voteable`.
+In this case, they're all able to be voted on - that is, they're `Voteable`.
 Our polymorphic association is born.

 We can update our `CreateVotes` migration as follows: